Additional transportation infrastructure is required to move cargo to and from the United States and Northern Canada.

 - Increased access to historically inaccessible regions and resources creating opportunity throughout the region.

 A2A Rail recognizes that safety is critical to the successful operation of modern-day railways.
-Whether transporting goods, commodities or people over short and long distances, safety must be the foremost consideration for communities, companies and governments.
+Whether transportation goods, commodities, or people over short and long distances, safety will be the foremost consideration for communities, companies, governments, and the environment.

 A2A Rail commits to achieving the highest level of safety standards using the latest technology and industry innovations available.
 We will exceed industry-regulated standards and make A2A Rail a leader in construction, operational and maintenance safety standards in partnership with Indigenous Peoples.

 This project has been designed with an eye to reducing fuel consumption, environmental impacts and improving safety through the following measures:

 - Lower railway grades (generally 1%) and curvature.

 - Infrastructure elements designed to modern environmental and operational standards (bridges, culverts and tunnels).